 Edit assistant - entry level Supports the editor in putting all the parts of the animation together in the right order.
 Edit assistants keep a log of all materials coming into the editorial department.
 This can include storyboard panels, animated scenes, dialogue and sound effects, and the musical soundtrack.
 They output the film in different formats for clients and other departments as required.
-Sometimes they are asked to cut rough assemblies for the editor across the world, so that the animation can be screened.
-Sales executives negotiate fees and commercial terms with platforms or channels.
+Sometimes they are asked to cut rough assemblies for the editor negotiate fees and commercial terms with platforms or channels.
 They estimate how much money the production will make at the box office or through advertising or the sale of merchandise.
 They are also responsible for promoting the animation at festivals and TV and film markets.